joseph-flinn/site/frontend/posts/consuming-books.md

 to the work instead of to us is required.

 ## 103
-“as our island of knowledge grows, so do the shores of our ignorance” -- John Wheeler.
+“as our island of knowledge grows, so does the shores of our ignorance” -- John Wheeler.

 ## 104